Rye Whiskey, America’s true native spirit

-The main differences between Rye vs Bourbon.
-There are many different kinds of rye whiskeys (or “rye’s,” depending on your pallet). rye, rye whiskey, straight rye, bonded rye, and even malted rye.
-With so many types it can become confusing.
+Bourbon, well is Bourbon.
+Lets discuss the main difference between Rye and Bourbon.
+There are many different assortments of rye whiskeys (or “rye’s,” depending on your pallet).
+There is rye, rye whisky, straight 100% rye, bonded rye, and even a malted rye.
+With so many types, it may become confusing.

 Let’s dig into this subject.

 Rye Whiskey is the true native spirit of these United States.
 Some say with Scottish Descendant others express Dutch to be its origin.
 Rye Whiskey was distilled as early as the 1600s and later produced by President George Washington on his famous Mount Vernon Estate.
 Rye Whiskey has the most profound connection with American history and patriots.

 While all rye whiskies must include 51% rye in their mash bill, Iowa Legendary Rye didn’t pull any punches in creating our old school prohibition-era rye, bringing the mash-bill up with a complete 100% rye mash.
 Although it remains harder to produce in large quantity’s.
 While the flavor profile with each bottle is amazing and smooth.

 That traditional process lends it a equally classic flavor that makes for a perfect addition to cocktails and comes at a low purchase price-point.